dvcoolarun/web2pdf/README.md

 pipenv install
 python main.py

-OR With Docker
+OR with Docker ( To save the file from container to directory using mount volume )

 docker build -t web2pdf .

-docker run -it -v $(pwd):/app/ web2pdf ( To save the file from container to directory using mount volume )
+docker run -it -v $(pwd):/app/ web2pdf

 ```
 Just add the webpage URLs separated by commas, and the tool will convert them to PDFs.